Munmun Dutta Lashes Out At People Who Clicked Selfies At Kavi Kumar Azad’s Funeral!

 "During such situations, general public never comes to show respect but to spot celebrities, click pictures and have a gala time.
 I shouted at two people for shoving their cellphones on my face in the crowd.
 I saw people in the neighbouring building laughing while spotting us and clicking our pics.
 I saw zero respect on their faces, n left the place before it turns into a 'TAMASHA' for everyone." - (sic)

-Munmun Dutta Shares Emotional Message
+Munmun Dutta Shares An Emotional Message

 After hearing about the sudden demise, the actress had shared a few pictures and wrote, "THIS IS HOW WE REMEMBER YOU and WILL ALWAYS REMEMBER YOU...One of the cleanest soul, the most jovial, happy person who would greet everyone with a huge smile in the morning." - (sic)